 The new “Average” tolerance option will be the default setting for new assignments.
 It’s more permissive on the timing of both the attack and the sustain of each note.

 This third option allows even more tolerance on the timing of the note and its sustain.
-It also allows for more deviation in pitch, making it perfect for beginners.
+It also allows for more deviation in pitch.

 How to Use These Levels